dgtvan/Page-Editor/README.md

 # Page Editor

-It helps to inject custom javascript scripts to any web page.
+A Google Chrome extension which enable to inject custom javascript scripts to any web page.

 **Visual Studio Code** is integrated as an external powerful editor!